DustyBagel/portable_chests/readme.txt

 I know that the portable chest is a bit over powered because of how cheap it is.
-I would love some player feedback about how I can address this issue which can be added to the issue on github at (Path to issue goes here)
+I would love some player feedback about how I can address this issue which can be added to the issue on github at https://github.com/DustyBagel/portable_chests/issues/1

 Acknowledgment: